Atlanta Truck Accident Lawyer

 The United States Department of Transportation (DOT) has issued several rules to govern the trucking industry.
 In Georgia, the Department of Public Safety administers these federal laws as well as setting minimum safety standards for all vehicles classified as large trucks (those with a gross weight of 10,001 pounds or more).

 One of the main federal laws that govern truck drivers is the Hours of Service (HOS) law.
 This law requires truck drivers to rest for at least 10 hours after 11 hours of driving or 14 hours “on duty” – which includes activities such as loading and unloading their truck or fueling.
-HOS law also covers other rest requirements for drivers, such as taking time off-duty after an extended period of time on-duty in a 7-day period.
+HOS law also covers other rest requirements for drivers, such as taking time off-duty after an extended period of time on duty in a 7-day period.

 The reason that HOS laws are so important is that drowsy driving on the part of truck drivers is one of the leading causes of truck accidents, and it can have catastrophic consequences.
-Truck drivers tend to be under immense pressure from their employers to meet deadlines for delivery, and so they have an incentive to push themselves to drive past the point where it’s safe for them to be on the road.
+Truck drivers tend to be under immense pressure from their employers to meet deadlines for delivery, so they have an incentive to push themselves to drive past the point where it’s safe for them to be on the road.
 A drowsy truck driver who falls asleep at the wheel, even momentarily, can cause a major accident leading to serious injury or death for other drivers and passengers.
 HOS laws exist to help eliminate the risk of a truck accident caused by drowsy driving.

 Liability After a Truck Accident in Georgia

 Truck drivers typically operate commercial vehicles, so they tend to have special insurance (depending on the load they’re carrying).
 Companies that employ truck drivers also generally have liability insurance as well.
 If a truck driver’s negligent behavior behind the wheel leads to an accident that injures other people, the truck accident victims can hire an Atlanta truck accident lawyer and hold both the truck driver and his or her employer responsible.
-Victims can hold a truck driver liable for negligent behavior or lapses in judgment, while the company that employs the driver can be liable for negligent hiring, training or supervision.
+Victims can hold a truck driver liable for negligent behavior or lapses in judgment, while the company that employs the driver can be liable for negligent hiring, training, or supervision.
 Sometimes, faulty parts within the truck itself can malfunction and cause an accident.
 In this case, the part manufacturer or person responsible for maintaining the vehicle may be held liable for damages.

 The Dixon Firm, P.C. | Trusted Atlanta Truck Accident Attorneys

 Contact The Dixon Firm, P.C. to see if you believe you have grounds for a claim following a truck accident in Georgia.
 But whether you hire us or someone else, do so QUICKLY, as the truck company and insurance company have likely already had someone at the scene gathering evidence.
-You need someone on your side working quickly and with diligence.
+You need someone on your side to work quickly and with diligence.
 Call our office at 888-DIXON-11 or by filling out our online contact form.